Curamatik/disclaimer-views/README.md

 Title text, when the title is not set, the textViews visibility is set GONE.

 __pv_body__ [String]
-Body text to be shown below the title.
+Body text to be shown below the title. __This text is interpreted as HTML!__

 __pv_negative_button_text__ [String]
 The text of the left button.